I uploaded a labeled schematic of the TO-6/TO-6A, click Here to download it.

 Most of this is copied and pasted from there because it was already so detailed and accurate to what is being used.
 My memory isn’t as good as the Internet’s is!
 As more time went on I kept cycling back to my pages and working with them slowly over time, editing more and more.

-Mainly this was my first venture into modding audio circuits, besides build BYOC (electric guitar effect pedals) kits and selling them.
-Working with an amplifier is amazing!
+Mainly this was my first venture into modding audio circuits, besides building BYOC (electric guitar effect pedals) kits and selling them.
+Working with an amplifier and doing mods is so much better than most of the mods I have done!
 Hearing the differences you can make is very rewarding, especially when you are doing all the building yourself.
-I encourage all readers who own a Fender Blues Jr. to try the “basic kit” he sells for all versions of the modern Blues Jr models and the Fender Excelsior
+I encourage all readers who own a Fender Blues Jr. to try the “basic kit” BillM sells for all versions of the modern Blues Jr models and the Fender Excelsior

 Correction: BillM IS